kwiden/LetsLearnProgramming/whodis.md

 Besides the engineering stuff, I have a [very cute dog](https://www.instagram.com/gatsbypaws/) who accompanies me on backpacking and camping trips.
 I also enjoy creative pursuits such as painting and playing various musical instruments.

 ### Why Lets Learn Programming?

-After a season with 1296, I was unhappy with our training system for new programmers and started creating the Lets Learn Programming (LLP) series.
-Having been a TA for Iowa State's "Intro to C" courses for nearly 4 years, I have a good grasp on how to teach newbies how to program.
-I used my experience as a TA and the structure of the hands-on labs to develop LLP.
+Training programmers to be prepared for FRC can be difficult.
+Students come in with different levels of experience and no matter what pace you pick, you are too fast for some students and too slow for others.
+Lets Learn Programming (LLP) is my solution for having students learn everything from 0 to Robot at their own pace.
+I used my years of experience as a TA for Iowa State's "Intro to C" courses and the structure of the hands-on labs to develop LLP.

+There are two divisions of LLP - Basics and Robots.
+The Basics tutorials give students a basic set of programming skills for them to successfully write code for robots.
+Any student with a computer and internet access can walk through The Basics due to all the code development and compliling being run on ideone.com.
+No installation required.

-Currently LLP is written with 1296's 2017 robot in mind.
+LLP Robots is for students who have a base of programming knowledge and the correct tools for writing and deploying C++ code for FRC robots.
+Currently LLP Robots is written with 1296's 2017 robot as "the robot".
 As LLP grows and evolves, it will become a broader tool for instruction that can be used by others not affiliated with 1296.

 ### I have a suggestion for an improvement/correction